 The Onion Burger was invented by Ross Davis in the 1920’s at the Hamburger Inn in Ardmore, OK.
 During the Depression Era, onions were cheap and hamburger meat was expensive.

-Ingredients needed - ground beef, yellow onion, garlic salt, pepper, cheese, buns, butter
+Ingredients needed to make this recipe which includes ground beef, yellow onion, garlic salt, pepper, cheese, buns, and butter.

 • Large Yellow Onion